-“I know a lot of people that are now moving outward collaboration in order to get a space, but that mean a lot of people in a very small space so it is hard to make your work.”
+“I know a lot of people that are now moving into collaborative spaces in order to get more space, but that means a lot of people in a very small studio, it makes it difficult to produce.”

 – Rayvenn D’Clark

 Working primarily in sculpture, digital sculpting, 3D printing, based in South London.

 She found her way to sculpting though photography, keeping her practice very digital based.
 Having recently finished her Masters at Chelsea College of Art where she studied for the past 5 years, she is now navigating the path of finding studio space, and where she will create her artwork moving forwards.